-It seems that everyone and their dog has their own way to represent the current Git branch in the command prompt.
+It seems like everyone and their dog has their own way to show the current Git branch in the command prompt.
 Here's mine.
-Stick it in your ~/.profile.
+Drop this into your ~/.profile:

 export PS1='\[\033[01;32m\]\u@\h\[\033[00m\] \[\033[01;34m\]\w\[\033[00m\]$(git branch &>/dev/null; if [ $? -eq 0 ]; then echo "\[\033[01;33m\]($(git branch | grep ^*|sed s/\*\ //))\[\033[00m\]"; fi)$ '